chaitanya-mutyala/Todo/Readme.md

 # React Todo App

 A simple and interactive **Todo application** built with **React**.
-This app allows users to add, edit, complete, and delete todos.
+This app allows users to add, edit, complete, and delete, dynamically reorder todos .
 It uses **localStorage** to persist data, so todos are not lost on page reload.

 ---